kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

    yet
 1. The user starts migrating to either `MeshService` or `MeshMultiZoneService` depending on whether they need cross-zone
+   - we can sync new clusters on a case-by-case basis by setting an annotation, for example:
+        `reachableBackendRefs: { kind: MeshService, labels: {} }`
 1. Disable old cluster/VIP generation

 #### Pros